opentelekomcloud/docs-next/docs/best-practices/management-and-deployment/cloud-create/cloud-create.md

 :::note
 *   Cloud architects and administrators can be the same user.
-*   Deployment on Swiss Open Telekom Cloud and the function "Save & Share templates" are upcoming features.
+*   Deployment on Swiss T Cloud Public and the function "Save & Share templates" are upcoming features.
 :::

 ### How cloud architects design the application